KozielGPC/mfe-setup-zephyr-cloud/README.md

    ```

 2. **Start**
-   You can start all apps at once using the root script:
+   You can start it running:
    ```powershell
    pnpm start
    ```